 Borrowers approved in accordance with National MI's Non-AUS Affordable Lending guidelines must meet borrower contribution requirements.
-Occupant borrowers must contribute a minimum 3% from their own funds unless they qualify for the Affordable Gift Feature described in Section 3.4.7.4.
+Occupant borrowers must contribute a minimum 3% from their own funds, except gifts and grants apply toward the 3% if 1-unit Primary, no secondary financing and either: (i) a minimum 3% must be verified in the occupant borrower's asset accounts; or (ii) the occupant borrower has a minimum 720 FICO score (see Section 3.5.3.1).
 Contributions must be verified and be from sources that qualify as borrower contributions in accordance with GSE requirements.

-3.4.7.4 Gifts, Grants and the Affordable Gift Feature
+3.4.7.4 Gifts and Grants

-National MI's Non-AUS Affordable Lending guidelines permit gifts and grants from a GSE eligible source, but these amounts do not count toward the minimum borrower contributions or reserves requirements unless the gifts/grants are eligible under the Affordable Gift Feature described below.
+National MI's Non-AUS Affordable Lending guidelines permit gifts and grants from a GSE eligible source, but these amounts do not count toward the minimum borrower contributions or reserves requirements, except gifts and grants apply toward the 3% if 1-unit Primary, no secondary financing and either: (i) a minimum 3% must be verified in the occupant borrower's asset accounts; or (ii) the occupant borrower has a minimum 720 FICO score (see Section 3.5.3.1).